zelenushechka/kyverno-keptn-workshop/docs/04-test-the-system/index.md

 ![GitHub logs](action-logs.png)

-You can block pull request merges based on the test outcome.
+You can allow (or block) pull request merges based on the test outcome.

 ![All checks have passed](passed.png)